TreyBastian/twitchlinker/README.md

 ## Twitch EventSub

-This application uses Twitch's EventSub API to receive notifications when your stream goes live.
-It subscribes to the `stream.online` event type.
+This application uses Twitch's EventSub API to receive notifications when streams go live or offline.
+It subscribes to both the `stream.online` and `stream.offline` event types for all configured channels.

 For more information, see the [Twitch EventSub documentation](https://dev.twitch.tv/docs/eventsub).